 - trade spend rate

-Sales and finance should work collaboratively to create a plan that is financially feasible and executed with retail customers.
+Together, CPG sales and finance teams can create an effective sales plan that is financially feasible to execute with retail partners.

 Sales planning doesn’t need to be a process filled with finger-pointing and wishful thinking.
 You can plan a data-driven optimization strategy that aligns expectation, reality and possibilities positions organizations for calculated and sustainable growth.